tencentyun/intlcloud-documents/product/存储/对象存储 4.0/常见问题/API常见问题_intl.md

 ### Permission Issues

-**Q: Do XML API and JSON API share one key?**
+**Q: Do XML API and JSON API share the same key?**

 A: Yes.
 For a 9-digit APPID starting with 125, please use the API key provided by Tencent Cloud.
 You can check your individual API key via COS console or at https://console.cloud.tencent.com/capi.

-**Q: Do XML API and JSON API share one signature?**
+**Q: Do XML API and JSON API share the same signature?**

-A: No. They have separate signatures.
+A: No. They have different signatures.

 JSON API signature: https://cloud.tencent.com/document/product/436/6054